GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/02_MoreUtilities/06_unitTests.md

 tests->run(ExceptionTestOutput());
 ~~~~~~~~~~~~~

-When running the test we provide @ref bs::ExceptionTestOutput "ExceptionTestOutput" which tells the test runner to terminate the application when a test fails.
-You can implement your own @ref bs::TestOutput "TestOutput" class to handle test failure more gracefully.
+When running the test we provide @bs::ExceptionTestOutput which tells the test runner to terminate the application when a test fails.
+You can implement your own @bs::TestOutput class to handle test failure more gracefully.